MicrosoftDocs/appcenter-docs/docs/sdk/analytics/includes/apple-common-methods.md

 > [!NOTE]
 > On Mac Catalyst apps, the amount of sessions may be lower than on iOS apps.
 Lifecycle events used to track sessions on Mac Catalyst behave differently from those on iOS.

 The SDK automatically reports a user's country code if the device has a mobile data modem and a SIM card installed.
-WiFi-only devices will not report a country code by default.
+WiFi-only devices won't report a country code by default.
 To set the country code of those users, you must retrieve your user's location yourself and use the `setCountryCode:` method in the SDK.
 Our advice is to be mindful about tracking user locations, and use a low location resolution.
 The sample below uses `kCLLocationAccuracyKilometer`.

 * Make sure that you [enable Location Services](https://support.apple.com/HT204690) on the device.
 * Get the device's current location using `CLLocationManager`.